emkw/rust-MFRC522/README.md

 # MFRC522

-Library for MFRC522 card reader.
+Rust library for MFRC522 card reader.
 This is (an incomplete) attempt to port C++ MFRC522 library by COOQROBOT et. al.

 This is still Work in Progress.
 API is highly unstable at the moment.